 I actually don’t think it’s all that terrible, but part of me thinks a can light that’s flush with the ceiling might look a little better.
 My only concern though is whether or not the cast of a recessed light (which casts light in more of an A-line shape) will be worse than the cast of the bubble fixture (which is more of a round glow).

-The master closet fixture is just as ugly – the boob twin!
+The primary closet fixture is just as ugly – the boob twin!

-But thankfully, my choice for the master bedroom’s largest light also has a petite cousin (perfect for closets of this size):
+But thankfully, my choice for the primary bedroom’s largest light also has a petite cousin (perfect for closets of this size):

 Here’s a picture for scale: